The tropical momentum map: a classification of toric log symplectic manifolds: Polytopes and symplectic cutting

 \section{Polytopes and symplectic cutting}

-In this section, $(X,D,\xi)$ denotes a fixed complete log affine $n$-manifold, possibly with corners, and we assume that it is a tropical welded space of the type constructed in Section~\ref{weld}, so that all of its strata (i.e. $\RR^n$-orbits) are affine spaces and $D$ is of normal crossing type.
+In this section, $(X,D,\xi)$ denotes a fixed complete log affine $n$-manifold, possibly with corners, and we assume that it is a tropical welded space of the type constructed in Section~\ref{weld}, so that all of its strata (i.e., $\RR^n$-orbits) are affine spaces and $D$ is of normal crossing type.
+We use the notation $U=\RR^n$ as before, for convenience.
+If the log affine manifold is the codomain of a tropical momentum map, we have $U = \Tt^*$.